Racial views of Donald Trump: Opposition to diversity training

 In September 2020, Trump directed federal government agencies to discontinue anti-bias and racial sensitivity training for their employees.
 A memo from Office of Management and Budget Director Russell Vought says Trump has instructed him to cancel funding for what it calls "divisive, anti-American propaganda".
 The memo instructed Federal agencies to "begin to identify all contracts or other agency spending related to any training on 'critical race theory,' 'white privilege,' or any other training or propaganda effort that teaches or suggests either (1) that the United States is an inherently racist or evil country or (2) that any race or ethnicity is inherently racist or evil."
 Trump cited conservative media reports and retweeted Twitter posts to describe the policy.

 In October 2020, the Justice Department suspended all diversity and inclusion and implicit bias training.
 Major universities also began to cancel diversity training, fearing loss of funding if found to be out of compliance with the executive order.

-Claims of racism by his former attorney
+Allegations of racism by his former attorney

-In his book published in September 2020, Michael Cohen, who was Trump's attorney for over ten years, claimed that Trump made racist comments on numerous occasions.
+In his book published in September 2020, Michael Cohen, who was Trump's attorney for over ten years, alleged that Trump made racist comments on numerous occasions.
 Cohen said that "As a rule, Trump expressed low opinions of all Black folks, from music to culture and politics."
-Among other disparaging comments, Cohen claims that Trump said "Tell me one country run by a Black person that isn't a shithole."
+Among other disparaging comments, Cohen alleged that Trump said "Tell me one country run by a Black person that isn't a shithole."